Geometry-Guided Self-Supervision for Ultra-Fine-Grained Recognition with Limited Data: Experiments

 \subsection{Further Analysis}

-\textbf{Impact of diverse visual feedback in SDA (\S \ref{sec3.2}).} To validate the effectiveness of diverse visual feedback mechanisms, we compared GAEor’s saliency-guided feedback with the conventional Class Activation Map (CAM) in Tab.~\ref{tab:feedback}.
-While CAM successfully highlights category-discriminative regions, it prioritizes class-specific patterns like color and texture over spatial structural relationships, leading to a misalignment with geometric modeling objectives.
-In contrast, GAEor’s end-to-end lightweight generator dynamically adapts visual representations to reinforce structurally salient regions.
-This spatially adaptive feedback functions as an attention mechanism that preserves geometric consistency across varied instances.
+\textbf{Impact of diverse visual feedback in SDA (\S \ref{sec3.2}).} To validate the effectiveness of diverse visual feedback mechanisms in geometric attribute modeling, we compared saliency-guided feedback with the commonly used Classification Activation Map (CAM) in Tab.~\ref{tab:feedback}.
+While CAM is effective in highlighting category-discriminative regions, it inherently emphasizes class-specific patterns (e.g., color or texture) over spatially structured relationships.
+This class-prioritized attention leads to a misalignment with the goals of geometric modeling, as CAM lacks explicit mechanisms for enhancing geometrically coherent details.
+Consequently, it struggles to capture the structural regularities required for robust geometric attribute learning.
+In contrast, GAEor’s lightweight generator—trained in an end-to-end manner—dynamically adapts visual representations to enhance structurally salient regions.
+By reinforcing spatially adaptive feedback, it functions analogously to attention mechanisms that preserve geometric consistency across varied object instances.
+The amplified regions identified by the generator help ease the challenge of predicting geometric attributes, promoting a more stable and geometry-aware representation.

-\textbf{Effect of the guidance of geometry-relevant details.} To evaluate the impact of geometry-relevant detail guidance, we conducted an ablation study by removing its constraints from polar distance (Eq.~\ref{eq9}) and polar angle (Eq.~\ref{eq10}) computations.
-As shown in Tab.~\ref{tab:DF}, the absence of this guidance forces the model to aggregate visual cues indiscriminately, introducing noise from irrelevant regions that dilutes critical structural relationships and degrades performance.
-Conversely, integrating this guidance enables the network to prioritize spatially adaptive features, leveraging gradient maps and long-range dependencies to suppress low-visibility noise.
-By aligning geometric modeling with explicit structural priors, the network exerts "hard attention" on geometry-sensitive details while ignoring redundant information.
-This focus emphasizes subtle structural distinctions, significantly enhancing the recognition of highly similar samples and overall model robustness.
+\textbf{Effect of the guidance of geometry-relevant details.} To evaluate the impact of geometry-relevant detail guidance on modeling geometric attributes, we conducted an ablation study by removing its constraints from polar distance (Eq.\ref{eq9}) and polar angle (Eq.\ref{eq10}) computations.
+As shown in Tab.~\ref{tab:DF}, the absence of this guidance forces GAEor to rely on holistic image features, aggregating all visual cues indiscriminately for geometric attribute calculation.
+This approach introduces noise from irrelevant regions, diluting critical structural relationships and leading to a performance decline.
+In contrast, integrating geometry-relevant detail guidance enables the network to prioritize spatially adaptive structural features, which focus on gradient maps and long-range dependencies to suppress noise in low-visibility regions.
+By aligning geometric modeling with explicit structural priors—the network effectively pays more attention to geometry-sensitive details while ignoring redundant information.
+This hard attention enhances recognition of highly similar samples by explicitly emphasizing subtle structural distinctions, ultimately improving robustness and accuracy.